 • modify, obscure, or remove any copyright notice or other attribution included in the Content;

-• alter or modify any part of JSTOR Software; access Shared Collection Content through any technology or means other than JSTOR Software or explicit means designated by JSTOR; modify, build upon, or block any portion or functionality of JSTOR Software and/or ITHAKA Platforms; or use JSTOR Software to collect or store any third party personal information.
+• alter or modify any part of JSTOR Collection Management Software; access Shared Collection Content through any technology or means other than JSTOR Collection Management Software explicit means designated by JSTOR; modify, build upon, or block any portion or functionality of JSTOR Collection Management Software and/or JSTOR Platform; or use JSTOR Collection Management Software for the purpose of collecting or storing third-party personal information.

-• upload, reproduce, transmit or distribute any software viruses or other computer code, files, or programs designed to interrupt, destroy, degrade, or limit the functionality of any computer software, hardware, data, system, or telecommunications equipment;
+• upload, reproduce, transmit or distribute or cause JSTOR Collection Management Software or JSTOR Platform features to upload, reproduce, transmit, or distribute any software viruses, malware, ransomware, or other computer code, files, or programs designed to interrupt, destroy, degrade, or limit the functionality of any computer software, hardware, data, system, or telecommunications equipment;

-• intentionally disrupt JSTOR Software or any ITHAKA Platforms, servers, or networks;
+• intentionally disrupt JSTOR Collection Management Software or the JSTOR Platform, servers, or networks;

-• violate or infringe any third party rights, or applicable law or regulation, including regarding contributing Shared Collection Content or use of JSTOR Software; or
+• violate or infringe third-party rights, or applicable law or regulation, including regarding using Content, contributing Shared Collection Content, use of JSTOR Collection Management Software, or use of JSTOR AI Features (defined in Section 7.d below);

 • make any use, display, performance, reproduction, or distribution that exceeds or violates these Terms and Conditions of Use.